-Trimming the beard is a form of art, and surprisingly difficult if you’re doing it for the first time.
+Trimming the beard is a form of art, a staple in any good beard maintenance & care routine, and surprisingly difficult if you’re doing it for the first time.

 It helps if you’re properly geared with quality beard scissors, comb, good beard clippers, some beard oils, and beard balms, and generally some good knowledge about grooming and styling the facial hair.

 That’s it for today, thank’s for reading and keep on beardin’.